isomerpages/moe-huayisec/pages/Secondary One Registration Information for 2025 Cohort.md

 <h4><strong>POSB Smart Buddy Programme (For Non-FAS students )</strong></h4>
 <p>We have successfully implemented POSB Smart Buddy as an e-payment option
 in our school canteen.
-With this implementation in Hua Yi Secondary School, all our students can now opt to use e-payments for their in-school purchases from 26 May 2023 onwards.
+With this implementation in Hua Yi Secondary School, all our students can now opt to use e-payments for their in-school purchases.
 We hope that in support of this national initiative, our students will be able to experience digital payments in a safe and secured environment.</p>
 <p><strong>Do note that the School Smart Card, ez-link Card and cash are also acceptable.
 No registration is required.</strong>
 </p>
 <p>You can also download the POSB Smart Buddy mobile app and link these cards/watches